luiz-matias/my-cupid-backend/README.md

 ### Chat between Devs and Clients
 As a user, I want to chat with another user about the project we will implement.

+## Admin Management

+### List users
+As an admin, I want to fetch a list of users of my platform.
 ___
 # Main Tools